rockymeza/couchy/README.md

 # couchy

-couchy is a CouchDB wrapper for node and CoffeeScript.  couchy tries to have a developer-friendly, but minimal API.
+couchy is a CouchDB wrapper for node and CoffeeScript.  couchy tries to have a minimal, but developer-friendly API.
 I plan to make possible everything you can do with CouchDB, and add some helpers that I find useful.

 ## Connect to Database
     db = require('couchy')('mydb')